scifir/scifir-units/TO-DO.md

 - TODO: scalar_unit should have is_valid() with some system
 - TODO: support the conversions with constexpr
 - TODO: add the operators +,-,* and / in the derived classes of scalar_unit and vector_unit with the same class in order to avoid to check that the dimensions are the same, that saves time.
 Maybe use templates for that
-- TODO: check the object code resulting by testing different functions of the unit classes
+- TODO: check the object code resulting by testing different functions of the unit classes, maybe it's possible to optimize assembler there
 - TODO: 2d display of scalar_units and of vector_units (create a scifir_units_2d library for it)
 - TODO: 3d display of scalar_units and of vector_units (create a scifir_units_3d library for it)